Walungu Territory: Population

 According to the 2011 census, the Ngweshe Chiefdom alone recorded a population of 601,306 inhabitants.
 By 2016, the figure had been revised to 456,660 residents, with a population density surpassing 250 inhabitants per square kilometer.
 This makes Ngweshe one of the most densely populated areas in the Democratic Republic of the Congo.
 Population growth has been particularly rapid, doubling within a span of 27 years, exerting significant pressure on the territory's limited land resources and social infrastructure.
 The 2018 annual report for Walungu Territory estimated the total population at 716,671 inhabitants, with 672,436 residing in Ngweshe Chiefdom and 44,235 in Kaziba Chiefdom.
 In Ngweshe, the majority population consists of the Bashi, alongside smaller communities such as the Barega, Bafuliiru, and Bavira.
 The area has also attracted increasing numbers of other ethnic groups, particularly around mining sites, as well as Rwandan refugees, whose mobility throughout eastern Congo complicates accurate population estimates.
 In Kaziba Chiefdom, the Bashi also constitute the majority, complemented by other ethnic groups, including the Bafuliiru, Barega, Banyindu, Babembe, and Banyamulenge.

 Linguistically, Mashi is the most widely spoken local language, while French serves as the official language used in administration and formal education.
-Kiswahili functions as a national lingua franca and is extensively used in formal and informal settings to facilitate communication among the territory's heterogeneous population.
+Kiswahili is the national lingua franca extensively used in formal and informal settings to facilitate communication among the territory's heterogeneous population.

 Religion

 Christianity is dominant, with more than 90% of the population adhering to Catholic, Protestant, or Kimbanguist denominations.
-Catholic evangelization began in 1906 in Nyangezi, within the Karhongo groupement, marking the establishment of South Kivu's first Catholic parish, followed by Burhale in 1921.
-Early missionary efforts sought to suppress animist traditions, including veneration of the deity Lyangombe, replacing them with Christian teachings often conveyed in Romance languages unfamiliar to the local population.
-While this process of de-acculturation reshaped local customs, the influence of Christian missions is widely acknowledged as formative in developing local leadership and institutions.
+Catholic evangelization began in 1906 in Nyangezi, within the Karhongo groupement, which marked the establishment of South Kivu's first Catholic parish, followed by Burhale in 1921.
+Early missionary efforts sought to suppress animist traditions, including veneration of the deity Lyangombe, and replaced them with Christian teachings often conveyed in Romance languages unfamiliar to the local population.
+While this process of de-acculturation reshaped local customs, the influence of Christian missions is commonly acknowledged as formative in developing local leadership and institutions.
 Christian organizations continue to operate a broad network of schools, hospitals, clinics, and charitable associations.
-Islam was introduced more recently, during the United Nations Mission in the Democratic Republic of the Congo (MONUC), when Pakistani and Egyptian peacekeepers converted several Bamushi communities.
+Islam was introduced more recently, during the United Nations Mission in the Democratic Republic of the Congo (MONUC), when Pakistani and Egyptian peacekeepers converted several Bashi communities.